svtsv01/qudit/README.md

 #### Week01

-- 1. Reviewed the article: _Efficient Fault-Tolerant Quantum Protocol for Differential Privacy in the Shuffle Model_.
+- 1. Reviewed the article: _Efficient Fault-Tolerant Quantum Protocol for Differential Privacy in the Shuffle Model_ [1].
 - 2. Learned how to work with Google Cirq and implemented a couple of basic test programs.
 - 3. Created a GitHub repository to store the library code.
 - 4. Wrote implementations of X and Z Gates.